nedoto/laravel-client/README.md

 ### Using the Facade

-You can use the `NedotoClientFacade` facade to retrieve your configuration or variable from Nedoto API.
+You can use the `NedotoClientFacade` facade to retrieve your configuration from Nedoto API.

 ```php
 <?php